Andrettin/Wyrmsun/readme.txt

 - 2.8.2
 -----------------------------------------------------------------------

+* Map Editor
+- Wood piles now use their different variations in the editor.

 * Maps
 - Revamped the Svarinshaug map, so that it now uses data from the Nidavellir map template and is 256x256.
 - Revamped the Tanais map, so that it now uses data from the Earth map template and is 256x256.